8 Tips for A Successful Surrogacy Journey

 - she will have had a psychological evaluation, before going forward with a cycle and you will get to meet her at least via video call before you are matched.

 With all these things being met, some intended parents have a perfect person in their head who is the ideal surrogate for them.
 It's important to remember the following:

 1. Not every woman is interested in being a surrogate.

 2. Compensation is not the only reason women choose to be surrogates.
-Compensation is important due to the stress on the surrogate and her family but their primary motivation comes from their desire to do something truly amazing that they will be proud of for the rest of their lives forever transformed by their experience.
+Compensation is important due to the stress on the surrogate and her family but their primary motivation comes from a desire to do something truly amazing that they will be proud of for the rest of their lives, forever transformed by their experience.
 The joy they can bring to you as they deliver your child is the end goal.
 They do not see this as their child.
-The relationship they are building is with you more so than the child they are nurturing in their uterus.
+The relationship they are building is with you, moreso than the child they are nurturing in their uterus.

 6. Communication is key, but make sure you're all on the same page.